 \subsubsection{Excluding the stellar mass}

-Moving forward, with tests beyond the ``feature ranking'' analysis, we want to check how good \mla\ can predict if one of the highest ranked features is missing, i.e. the \ms\ and the \re\ in turn, still keeping all other features from our original catalog.
+Moving forward, with tests beyond the ``feature ranking'' analysis, we want to check how good \mla\ can predict if one of the highest ranked features is missing (i.e., the \ms\ and the \re\ in turn), still keeping all other features from our original catalog.

-We start by excluding the \ms, assuming that one does not possess enough data (either multi-band photometry or spectroscopy) to have a robust estimate of the stellar mass.
-In this case the feature we can use are the two photometric bands ($g$ and $r$), the size (\re ), and the velocity dispersion (\sig ).
-We stress here that, as the TNG100 simulations are based on the Chabrier IMF, the mass prediction we derive even excluding \ms\ from the features, remain bound to the same IMF.
-This is to avoid to explain any difference we might find using total luminosity instead of the total mass, with an IMF variation.
+We start by excluding the \ms, assuming that one does not possess enough data (either multiband photometry or spectroscopy) to have a robust estimate of the stellar mass.
+In this case, the features we can use are the two photometric bands ($g$ and $r$), the size (\re ), and the velocity dispersion (\sig ).
+We stress here that, as the TNG100 simulations are based on the Chabrier IMF, the mass prediction we derive even excluding \ms\ from the features, remains bound to the same IMF.
+This is to avoid explaining any difference we might find using total luminosity instead of the total mass, with an IMF variation.